Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Structure "Previous section in reading order")]   [[\>](#NetCDF_002d4-File-Parts "Next section in reading order")]       [[\<\<](#Structure "Beginning of this chapter or previous chapter")]   [[Up](#Structure "Up section")]   [[\>\>](#NetCDF-Utilities "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------- ------------------------------------------------------------------ --- ---------------------------------------------------------------------- --------------------------------- -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.1 Parts of a NetCDF Classic File {.section}
+4.1 Parts of a NetCDF Classic File
 ----------------------------------

 A netCDF classic or 64-bit offset dataset is stored as a single file